audiomuze/tagminder/README.md

 - merges ALBUM and VERSION tags into ALBUM tag to get around Logitechmediaserver (LMS), Navidrome and other music servers merging different versions of an album into a single album.
 VERSION is left intact making it simple to reverse with an UPDATE query

+- adds [bit depth/sampling rate kHz], [Mixed Res] or [DSD] to end of all album names where an album is not redbook (16/44.1).
+This is because very few music servers differentiate different releases properly if they share exactly the same name, and the dev's typically don't see getting this right as a priority, and if they do they completely overengineer their solution rather than use tags

 - sets COMPILATION = 1 for all Various Artists albums and 0 for all others.
-Tests for presence or otherwise of ALBUMARTIST and whether __dirname of album begins with ‘VA -’  to make its determination
+Tests for presence or otherwise of ALBUMARTIST and whether __dirname of album begins with ‘VA -’  to make its determination.
+Does the same for all albums where the __dirname begins with ‘OST - ’.

 - removes 'Various Artists' from ALBUMARTIST

-- writes out multiple TAGNAME=value entries rather than TAGNAME=value1\\value2 delimited tag entries
+- writes out multiple TAGNAME=value entries rather than TAGNAME=value1\\value2 delimited tag entries, and in doing so respects the underlying file type's tagging 'specification' (I use the term loosely).

-- normalises RELEASETYPE entries for using `First Letter Caps` for better presentation in music server front-ends that leverage RELEASETYPE (this was recently added to Logitechmediaserver)
+- normalises RELEASETYPE entries for using `First Letter Caps` for better presentation in music server front-ends that leverage RELEASETYPE (Support for RELEASETYPE this was recently added to Logitechmediaserver massively improving its ability to list an artist's work in a meanigful manner)

 - adds MusicBrainz identifiers to artists and albumartists leveraging what already exists in your file tags or where a master table of MBID's exists it leverages that.
 Where a performer name is associated with > 1 MBID in your tags these performers are ignored so as not to conflate performers.
 Check tables namesakes_* for contributors requiring manual disambiguation

 #### Handling of ‘Live’ in album names and track titles

 - removes all instances and variations of Live entries from track titles and moves or appends that to the SUBTITLE tag as appropriate and ensures that the LIVE tag is set to 1 where this is not already the case.
-It does not corrupt track names where the word ‘Live’ is part of a song title.
+It does not corrupt track names where the word ‘Live’ is part of a song title

 - removes (live) from end of all album names, sets LIVE = '1' where it's not already set to '1' and appends (Live) to SUBTITLE tag where this is not already the case